-Lab reports are due one week after the wet chemistry is completed.
+Lab reports are due either at the end of the laboratory period or one week after the wet chemistry is completed unless otherwise noted.
+Check the website!
 Ex.
 You complete the first lab on a Wednesday.
 The report is then due the following Wednesday.
 There are some exceptions to this deadline and those will be noted accordingly at appropriate times in the course.